 4. Your credit score affects your life and finances when refinancing a loan/mortgage

-When you refinance a loan or a mortgage, you replace the current loan with another loan that comes with its own terms and interest rate.
-The refinance process will allow you to either lower your interest rate, get equity from your property, or get better terms.
+The refinance process allows you to lower your interest rate, get equity from your property, or get better terms.

 5. Insurance companies use your credit score to give you better terms